AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Nonreturning Procedures
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. centered:: **Syntax**

-There is no additional syntax associated with nonreturning procedures in |SPARK|.

 .. centered:: **Legality Rules**

+.. _tu-nonreturning_procedures-01:

-#.
-For a call to a nonreturning procedure to be in |SPARK|, it must be immediately
+1. For a call to a nonreturning procedure to be in |SPARK|, it must be immediately
    enclosed by an if statement which encloses no other statement.

-.. centered:: **Static Semantics**

-There are no additional static semantics associated with nonreturning procedures in |SPARK|.

-.. centered:: **Dynamic Semantics**
+.. _etu-nonreturning_procedures-lr:

-There are no additional dynamic semantics associated with nonreturning procedures in |SPARK|.

 .. centered:: **Verification Rules**

+.. _tu-nonreturning_procedures-02:

-#.
-A call to a nonreturning procedure introduces an obligation to prove that the statement
+2. A call to a nonreturning procedure introduces an obligation to prove that the statement
    will not be executed, much like the proof obligation associated with

        ``pragma Assert (False);``